hydroGR/evalhyd/_sources/r/functions/evalhyd--evald.rst.txt

       metrics
          A string vector of evaluation metrics to be computed.
          shape: (metrics,)

+      q_thr, optional
+         A numeric vector (or numeric matrix) of streamflow thresholds to consider for the metrics assessing the prediction of exceedance events.
+If the number of thresholds differs across series, `NA` can be set as threshold for those sites with fewer thresholds.
+         Predictions and thresholds must feature the same number of dimensions, and the same number of series.
+         shape: (thresholds,) or (series, thresholds)

+      events, optional
+         A string specifying the type of streamflow events to consider for threshold exceedance-based metrics.
+It can either be set as `"high"` when flooding conditions/high flow events are evaluated (i.e. event occurring when streamflow goes above threshold) or as `"low"` when drought conditions/low flow events are evaluated (i.e. event occurring when streamflow goes below threshold).
+It must be provided if *q_thr* is provided.

       transform, optional
          The transformation to apply to both streamflow observations